Frank Sinatra: 1942–1945: Onset of Sinatramania and role in World War II

 Columbia wanted new recordings of their growing star as quickly as possible, so Alec Wilder was hired as an arranger and conductor for several sessions with a vocal group called the Bobby Tucker Singers.
 Of the nine songs recorded during these sessions, seven charted on the best-selling list.
 That year he made his first solo nightclub appearance at New York's Riobamba, and a successful concert in the Wedgewood Room of the prestigious Waldorf-Astoria New York that year secured his popularity in New York high society.
 Sinatra released "You'll Never Know", "Close to You", "Sunday, Monday, or Always" and "People Will Say We're in Love" as singles.
 By the end of 1943, he was more popular in a DownBeat poll than Bing Crosby.

 Sinatra did not serve in the military during World War II.
-On December 11, 1943, he was officially classified 4-F ("Registrant not acceptable for military service") by his draft board because of his perforated left eardrum.
 However, Army files reported that Sinatra had actually been rejected because he was "not acceptable material from a psychiatric viewpoint;" Sinatra's emotional instability was hidden to avoid "undue unpleasantness for both the selectee and the induction service".
-Briefly, there were rumors reported by columnist Walter Winchell that Sinatra paid $40,000 to avoid military service, but the FBI found this to be without merit.
+Rumors reported by columnist Walter Winchell stated that Sinatra paid $40,000 to avoid military service, but the FBI found this to be without merit.